 Day of Testing Reference Ensure all materials have been returned after testing.
-Section 5.2 Complete any documentation necessary for reporting any testing irregularity or security breach.
-Section 2.2.2 Lock units and stop test sessions in PearsonAccess next (this task may be completed by your School Test Coordinator).
-Section 5.3
+Section 5.2 Complete any documentation necessary for reporting any testing irregularity or security by Section 2.2.2 Lock units and stop test sessions in PearsonA (this task may be completed by your School To Coordinator).